 Frequently Asked Questions

-For general information and dealer inquiries:
+For questions about general information and custom designs:

 Our mailing address:

 Each Kanile`a `Ukulele is unique in its own way.
 We look forward to assisting you in designing your own custom Kanile`a!

 Once all the final details are worked out and the materials needed are available and ready, the building process can normally take 4 to 6 weeks for a model and up to 12 weeks for a custom.
 During the holiday season, that time can often be extended due to the increase in orders.